Process for doing a PhD in Computer Science or Artificial Intelligence

 - Register for the "Dissertationskolloquium" via Kusss at the beginning of the semester

-- Within 2 weeks, send to the chair of PhD affairs by email:
+- During the first month of the semester and latest 2 weeks in advance, send to the chair of PhD affairs by email:

 - a suggestion for the examination senate consisting of 3 professors of the Department of Computer Science.

 If no suggestion is made, the senate will consist of the advisor of the student, and the chair and vice chair of PhD affairs.

 - The chair has to approve the examination senate and will announce the colloquium to the faculty

 - After your presentation, the examination senate informs the chair of PhD affairs about the grade, who will then enter it in Kusss